Cardiff University, UK, and IZA, Germany

 “Disability and perceptions of work and management.”
 British Journal of Industrial Relations 54:1 (2016): 83–113.

-Disability is associated with labor market disadvantage; recent evidence points to a causal relationshipMelanie Jones, April 2016In Europe, about one in eight people of working age report having a disability; that is, the presence of a long-term limiting health condition.
-Despite the introduction of a range of legislative and policy initiatives designed to eliminate discrimination and facilitate retention of and entry into work, disability is associated with substantial and enduring employment disadvantages.
-Identifying the reasons for this is complex, but critical to determine effective policy solutions that reduce the social and economic costs of disability disadvantage.MoreLess
+Disability is associated with labor market disadvantage; evidence points to this being a causal relationshipMelanie Jones, March 2021In Europe, about one in eight people of working age report having a disability; that is, a long-term limiting health condition.
+Despite the introduction of a range of legislative and policy initiatives designed to eliminate discrimination and facilitate retention of and entry into work, disability is associated with substantial and enduring labor market disadvantage in many countries.
+Identifying the reasons for this is complex, but critical to determine effective policy solutions that reduce the extent, and social and economic costs, of disability-related disadvantage.MoreLess